So you’re learning Spanish? Excellent choice! It’s one of the most useful languages in the world.

 Then it’s time to change that!

-This article will show you how to learn Spanish and be able to use it quickly in real life — for example, in conversations with native speakers.
+This article will show you 10 tips for learning Spanish and being able to use it quickly in real life — for example, in conversations with native speakers.

 Tip 1: Learning Spanish vocabulary so that you can instantly use it in sentences (without worrying about grammar)!

-The biggest mistake students of Spanish (and other languages) make when learning Spanish vocabulary is that they spend too much time memorizing isolated words and word lists and then trying to construct their own sentences that sounds like Spanish.
+The biggest mistake language schools (and language students) make when learning Spanish vocabulary is that they spend too much time memorizing isolated words and word lists and then trying to construct their own sentences that sounds like Spanish.

 A much faster way to learn fluent Spanish is by listening to native Spanish speakers and learning to use the same phrases and expressions those native speakers are using already.